jordanskesner/plotters-against-cancer/README.md

 2. Open the relevant `.ipynb` notebook files to explore and run the analysis.

 # Findings
-> GitHub README includes either examples of the application, or the results and a summary of the analysis

 1. The cancer mortality rate shows a moderate negative correlation with the percentage of people over 25 whose highest education obtained is a bachelor's degree.
 ![finding1](./results/tables/cancer_mortality_vs_bachelors_correlation_table.png)